sanskrit/learnsanskrit.org/content/guide/verbs-1/karmani-and-bhave-prayoga.md

 {title {s karmaNi} and {s bhAve prayoga}}
-{aka the passive voice and impersonal usage}
+{aka patientive and impersonal usage; the "passive voice"}

+We have now seen all of the ten classes of the special tense moods.
+We will end this topic by briefly discussing {s prayoga}.

 As a reminder, Sanskrit verbs use one of three {s prayoga}s.
 We have {s kartari prayoga} ("agent usage"):